How to speed up League of Legends and optimize your Mac

-League of Legends on Mac plays better when there are no other apps using valuable RAM and resources in the background.
+League of Legends on Mac plays better when no other apps use valuable RAM and resources in the background.
 Common culprits include Dropbox, Messenger, WhatsApp, and Google Drive.
 By closing these apps before you play, you’re making more RAM and processing power available to speed up League of Legends.
 To identify and close any resource-hogging apps, simply:

 - Launch Activity Monitor from Applications.

 - Switch tabs to Memory and make a note of the apps at the top of the list.